-We define our critical accounting policies as those under U.S. GAAP that require us to make subjective estimates and judgments about matters that are uncertain and are likely to have a material impact on our financial condition and results of operations, as well as the specific manner in which we applies those principles.
-While our significant accounting policies are more fully described in Note 2 to our unaudited interim condensed combined and consolidated financial statements, we believe the following are the critical accounting policies used in the preparation of our combined and consolidated financial statements that require significant estimates and judgments.
+We define our critical accounting policies as those under U.S. GAAP that require us to make subjective estimates and judgments about matters that are uncertain and are likely to have a material impact on our financial condition and results of operations, as well as the specific manner in which we apply those principles.
+During the three months ended June 30, 2020, there were no material changes to our critical accounting policies and use of estimates from those disclosed in the audited combined and consolidated financial statements for the year ended March 31, 2020 included in our Annual Report on Form 10-K filed with the SEC on June 29, 2020.